 Once you have registered online you will also need to attend a registration event (unless you are an undergraduate home student living in UEA accommodation, since you are registered automatically when you pick up your room keys)

 Welcome to Engineering, which is housed within the School of Mathematics.
-We are very pleased you have decided to study with us.
-My colleagues and I look forward to working with you, ensuring that you have all the support you need to be successful.
+We are very pleased you have decided to study with us and we look forward to working with you, ensuring that you have all the support you need to be successful.

 Studying Engineering is a career choice but you can take your time to decide which aspects of Engineering you want to focus on, using the many opportunities we provide.
 Through real-world teamwork exercises in the autumn term you meet practising engineers in an informal setting.
 Our relationships with professional institutions provide free membership and access to their on-line resources.
 Site visits and evening branch meetings of the institutions or the Norwich Engineering Society can provide easy ways to develop networking skills.